DocumentationPOS QR codes

 The QR code generated by the POS must:

-• Contain the following URL format to work.
+• Contain the URL format described below.

 Data